-Criter ia Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills 3.8.1 (C) Identity Preserved Module A mill is deemed to be Identity Preserved (IP) if the FFB processed by the mill are sourced from plantations/estates that are certified against the RSPO Principles and Criteria (RSPO P&C), or against the Group Certification scheme.
+Crit Criteria cators ToC Outcomes 3.8 Supply Chain Requirements for Mills 3.8.1 Identity Preserved Module A mill is deemed to be Identity Preserved (IP) if the FFB processed by the mill are sourced from plantations/estates that are certified against the RSPO Principles and Criteria (RSPO P&C), or against the Group Certification scheme.
 Certification for CPO mills is necessary to verify the volumes and sources of certified FFB entering the mill, the implementation of any processing controls (for example, if physical separation is used), and volume sales of RSPO certified products.
-If a mill processes certified and uncertified FFB without physically separating them, then only Mass Balance Module is applicable.
-Improved risk management 3.8.2 (C) Mass Balance Module A mill is deemed to be Mass Balance (MB) if the mill process FFB from both RSPO certified and uncertified plantations/estates.
-A mill may be taking delivery of FFB from uncertified growers, in addition to those from its own and 3rd party certified supply base.
+If a mill processes certified and uncertified FFB without physically separating them, then only the Mass Balance Module is applicable.
+Improved risk management 3.8.2 Mass Balance Module A mill is deemed to be Mass Balance (MB) if the mill processes FFB from both RSPO certified and uncertified plantations/estates.
+A mill may be taking delivery of FFB from uncertified growers, in addition to those from its own and a third party certified supply base.
 In that scenario, the mill can claim only the volume of oil palm products produced from processing of the certified FFB as MB.
+Improved risk management

-Improved risk management; 3.8.3 (C) The estimated tonnage of CPO and PK products that could potentially be produced by the certified mill shall be recorded by the certification body (CB) in the public summary of the P&C certification report.
-This figure represents the total volume of certified oil palm product (CPO and PK) that the certified mill is allowed to deliver in a year.
+Crite eria Indic cators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) 3.8.3 The estimated tonnage of CPO and PK products that could potentially be produced by the certified mill shall be recorded by the certification body (CB) in the public summary of the P&C certification report.
+This figure represents the total volume of certified oil palm products (CPO and PK) that the certified mill is allowed to deliver in a year.
 The actual tonnage produced shall then be recorded in each subsequent annual surveillance report.
-Improved risk management; 3.8.4 (C) The mill shall also meet all registration and reporting requirements for the appropriate supply chain through the RSPO IT platform Improved risk management;
+Improved risk management 3.8.4 The mill shall also meet all registration and reporting requirements for the appropriate supply chain through the RSPO IT platform.
+Improved risk management 3.8.5 Documented procedures Improved risk management The mill shall have written procedures and/or work instructions or equivalent to ensure the implementation of all elements of the applicable supply chain model specified.
+This shall include at minimum the following: a) Complete and up-to-date procedures covering the implementation of all elements of the supply chain model requirements. b) Complete and up-to-date records and reports that demonstrate compliance with the supply chain model requirements (including training records).
+0

-3.8 Supply Chain Requirements for Mills (Continued) 3.8.5 (C) Documented procedures The mill shall have written procedures and/or work instructions or equivalent to ensure the implementation of all elements of the applicable supply chain model specified.
-This shall include at minimum the following: Improved risk management; a) Complete and up to date procedures covering the implementation of all elements of the supply chain model requirements. b) Complete and up to date records and reports that demonstrate compliance with the supply chain model requirements (including training records) c) Identification of the role of the person having overall responsibility for and authority over the implementation of these requirements and compliance with all applicable requirements.
-This person shall be able to demonstrate awareness of the mill's procedures for the implementation of this standard. d) The mill shall have documented procedures for receiving and processing certified and non-certified FFBs including ensuring no contamination in the IP mill.
-3.8.6 (C) Internal Audit i) The mill shall have a written procedure to conduct an annual internal audit to determine whether the mill; (a) conforms to the requirements in the RSPO Supply Chain requirements for mills and the RSPO Rules on Market Communications and Claims. (b) effectively implements and maintains the standard requirements within its organisation. ii) Any non-conformities found as part of the internal audit shall be issued and required corrective action.
-The outcomes of the internal audits and all actions taken to correct non- conformities shall be subject to management review at least annually.
-The mill shall maintain the internal audit records and reports Improved risk management;
+Criteria Indicators ToC Outcomes 3.8 Supply Chain Requirements for Mills (Continued) c) Identification of the role of the person having overall responsibility for and authority over the implementation of these requirements and compliance with all applicable requirements.
+This person shall be able to demonstrate awareness of the mill's procedures for the implementation of this standard d) The mill shall have documented procedures for receiving and processing certified and non-certified FFBs including ensuring no contamination in the IP mill.
+3.8.6 Internal Audit i) The mill shall have a written procedure to conduct an annual internal audit to determine whether the mill; (a) conforms to the requirements in the RSPO Supply Chain requirements for mills and the RSPO Rules on Market Communications and Claims. (b) effectively implements and maintains the standard requirements within its organisation. ii) Any non-conformities found as part of the internal audit shall be issued and required corrective action.
+The outcomes of the internal audits and all actions taken to correct non-conformities shall be subject to management review at least annually.
+The mill shall maintain the internal audit records and reports.
+Improved risk management